vilkasgroup/epages_client/docs/usage.rst

     }

 * data
-    * The content here is most of the times a dictionary, but can have a binary file, too.
+    * The content here is usually a dictionary, but can have a binary file, too.

 * param1
     * The first parameter to add to the api url